deveel/deveel.ocm.openapi-docs/webhooks/inbound-messages.md

 The system is capable of tracing back the terminal of the user back to all the subscriptions for the notifications, activating the transfer of the messages to the destination points

-**Note**: Remember that in this context the _sender_ of the message identifies the individual that is writing to the customer, while the _receiver_ is a terminal that identifies the customer (or a system that is configured to handle the incoming messages)
+**Note**: Remember that in this context the _sender_ identifies the individual that is sending the message to the customer, while the _receiver_ is a registered terminal of the customer that is the destination of the message

 ## Examples